8 Things to Do in Marrakech in Winter

 Menara Gardens| ©Sherwood

-The Menara gardens are open daily from 8:00 to 17:00.
+The Menara Gardens are open every day from 8:00 a.m. to 5:00 p. m.

 Temperatures in Marrakech in winter

-Sunset in Marrakech in Winter| ©Mohammed Morsli
+Sunset in Marrakech in winter| ©Mohammed Morsli

-Sunset in Marrakech in Winter| ©Mohammed Morsli
+Sunset in Marrakech in winter| ©Mohammed Morsli

-Marrakech has a semi-desert subtropical climate, with mild winters and hot summers.
+Marrakech has a subtropical semi-desert climate, with mild winters and hot summers.

-Book an excursion to the desert of Marrakech
+Book a trip to the Marrakech desert

 Alternative plans to protect yourself from the rain in Marrakech